Jonesiii/GroovayBot/readme.md

 To add your bot to a Discord server, follow this [guide](https://www.upwork.com/resources/how-to-make-discord-bot).

-You need to create a config.json file and paste the text from the sampleConfig.json with your personal token (see above guide for the token).
+You need to create a .env file and paste the text from the .envSample with your personal token and client id (see above guide for the token and id).

 ## Usage